talonlikeaclaw/canadian-immigration-visualization/planning/proposal.md

 ![3rd wire frame: scrolling down](wireframes/mobile3.png) <br>

 ## Functionality
-- We want the story to be a as contunous and immersive as as possible.
+- We want the story to be as continous and immersive as as possible.
-- The main thing users will have to do is scroll.
+- The main thing users will have to do is **scroll**.
 Using a parallax effect, the information and story will come to the user.
-- There will also be some other small interactions where the users will click on different buttons to display different charts.
+- There will also be some other small interactions where the users will **click** on different buttons to display different charts.

+- Overall, we want to bring the story to the users, not make the users look for the story.

 - If we have enough time at the end, we'll add more data and a possibility for users to learn more about the different cities, be able to compare cities, and ultimately come up with their own conclusions about the data.